Texas Tech University traditions: Double T

 The most readily identified symbol of Texas Tech is the Double T logo.
 The logo, generally attributed to Texas Tech's first football coach, E. Y. Freeland, was first used as decoration on the sweaters for the football players.
 The Double T existed in its original form as an official logo from 1963 to 1999 and was updated in 2000.
 The new logo maintains the original promise but incorporates three-dimensional bevelling effects coupled with white trim.

 To recognize the importance of the Double T to Texas Tech, the class of 1931 donated the Double T bench.
 Per tradition, freshmen are not allowed to sit on the bench, which is currently located in the courtyard of the Administration Building.
 The logo is further embodied in the Double T neon sign, donated by the class of 1938 and affixed to the east side of Jones AT&T Stadium.
 At the time of its purchase, this was reputedly the largest neon sign in existence.

 Seal

-Designed by the campus master planner William Ward Watkin, and helped fund raised by the Saddle Tramps in 1924, the Texas Tech seal was officially approved in 1953.
-It actually first appeared on Tech diplomas in 1948.
-The seal's symbols are the lamp, which represents "school," the key for "home," the book for "church," and the star stands for "state."
-Cotton bolls represent the area's strong cotton industry and the eagle is suggestive of the United States.
-On April 27, 1972, the seal was placed at the Broadway and University entrance to campus in what became known as the Amon G. Carter Plaza.
-It is made of red granite and stands 12 feet high.
+While the seal was originally designed in 1924 by William Ward Watkin, the Texas Tech seal did not even appear on diplomas until 1948, and was officially approved on 1953.
+The seal includes a lamp representing "school", a key representing "home", a book for "church", a lone star for Texas, and the eagle for the United States.
+The various cotton bolls stand for the area's strong cotton industry.
+On April 27, 1972, the 12 foot tall red granite seal was placed at the Broadway and University entrance to campus in what is now known as the Amon G. Carter Plaza.